 Try this on for size.

 I didn’t start as an Agile Coach.
 I was first trained as an actress.
 I still work on various projects in order to stretch my creative side.
-I was recently on a film project that had a “wasted effort” issue.
+I was on a film project that had a “waste” issue.

 Long days with nothing of value to show.
 The team becoming unmotivated and losing energy.
 Having to re-do work more than once?
 Does this sound familiar?
 Maybe with your own teams?
 Well, this was actually the reality of the film project.
 And recognizing the inefficiency patterns, I had an idea, what if we used the Scrum Framework to help streamline the process and create a realistic project for ourselves?

 How do we do this?
 Let’s break this out by the 3x5x3 of Scrum.
 Keep in mind that film projects do vary but if you stay to the core framework, you can usually find the appropriate links.